heptarch/heptarch.github.io/drafts/tarkovsky.md

 In the evenings, the maestro stirred his cauldron, and wafts of opoponax, frankincense, rose and osmanthus, of ambrette and musk, would float into the closet and colour my dreams.
 I have never slept so richly.
-But the riches of Florence would soon recede into the background.</p>
+But the riches of Florence would soon recede into the background as other colours took their place.</p>

 The Institute itself was aclutter with the great director's last effects---dried chrysanthemums, polyhedra in